Beegie01/Benin-Traditional-Board-Game-Project-/README.md

 My Simulation of A Traditional Board Game - *OGIDISE*

 Here, I simulated a traditional board game that I once played growing up in Benin City, called 'Ogidise'.
-The game is played between two players (opponents).
+The game is a competition between two players (opponents).
 The board consists of two sides with 6 holes/pots each, making a total of 12 holes/pots.
 Each pot is meant to accommodate stones, and there is a total of 48 stones in play.
 Each side is assigned to a player based on a coin flip.

 THE GAME: